Pankaj Kapur: Early and personal life

 Pankaj Kapur was born on 29 May 1954 to a Hindu family in Ludhiana, Punjab.
+His family roots lie in pre-partition Hafizabad (now Punjab, Pakistan); his father was a writer and magazine editor established in Lahore and well-known in the local literary circles.
 He completed his education in Punjab and developed a keen interest in theatre and acting while growing up.
 He then enrolled in the National School of Drama to pursue his interest.

 He married actress and dancer Neelima Azeem in 1979.
 They were settled in New Delhi where they had their only child Shahid Kapoor in 1981.
 The couple divorced in 1984.

 Pankaj Kapur went on to marry actress Supriya Pathak in 1988.
 They have one daughter Sanah Kapur and a son Ruhaan Kapur.
 On 2 March 2022 Sanah married Mayank Pahwa whereas in September 2023 Ruhaan married Manukriti Pahwa both siblings being the children of actors Manoj Pahwa and Seema Bhargava Pahwa.

 Career

-After graduating from National School of Drama, he did theatre for the next four years, until he was offered a role in Gandhi by Richard Attenborough.
+After graduating from the National School of Drama, he did theatre for the next four years until he was offered a role in Gandhi by Richard Attenborough.
 Over the years, as a director, he has done over 74 plays and serials, including Mohandas B.A.L.L.B., Wah Bhai Wah, Sahabji Biwiji Ghulamji and Drishtanth, Kanak Di Balli, Albert's Bridge and Panchvan Savaar.

 He made his film debut with Shyam Benegal's film Arohan (1982).
 Following that he played Mahatma Gandhi's second secretary, Pyarelal Nayyar, in the Richard Attenborough film Gandhi in 1982.
 Later he dubbed for Ben Kingsley in the Hindi version of the film.

 Thereafter he appeared in a string of art films that came under the parallel cinema category, with leading art films directors, starting with Shyam Benegal's Mandi (1983), Kundan Shah's comedy Jaane Bhi Do Yaaro again in 1983.
 This was followed by Saeed Akhtar Mirza satirical Mohan Joshi Hazir Ho!
 (1984), Mrinal Sen's Khandhar (1984), and Vidhu Vinod Chopra's suspense thriller Khamosh in 1985.
 He appeared in a number of art films, many of which went on to win National Film Awards.

 In 1986, he switched to television, with the role of Karamchand jasoos(detective) in the detective-comedy, Karamchand, also starring Sushmita Mukherjee.
 Over the years he has been seen in numerous TV serials, including, Kab Tak Pukaroon (Doordarshan) Zabaan Sambhaal Ke (a remake of the English TV series, Mind Your Language), Lifeline with Vijaya Mehta, Neem ka Ped and finally comic interludes in Philips Top 10.

 Meanwhile, his tryst with art cinema continued, as he starred in films like Chameli Ki Shaadi (1986), Ek Ruka Hua Faisla (1986), and Yeh Woh Manzil To Nahin (1987).
 In 1987, his comic side was visible again in the commercial action film Jalwa, also starring Naseeruddin Shah.